 This post is paid advertising by United Way of Lebanon County.

-To support programs such as the Pipelines and Pathways to Success Collaborative, donate to United Way of Lebanon County.
-Support for our social services is critical during this time of crisis.
-Your gift to United Way supports youth and education, workforce development, and basic needs like healthcare and housing.
+To help support kindergarten readiness and beyond, donate to United Way of Lebanon County.
+Support for our social services are critical during this time of crisis.
+Your gift to United Way supports early education, youth development, adult and family stability, and basic needs like healthcare and housing for our local neighbors in need.